erose1337/versionhelper/docs/howtoapi.md

 - `LANGUAGE` is the language the project is written in
 - `PROJECT` is the name of the project.

 So far, it should be pretty self explanatory; The only detail you need to remember is to put quotes around the values that you define for these.
+If your project happened to be written in multiple languages you can specify them in a tuple.

 Next up is the important part: Documentation for the API.